Flatout007/LeetHub/0064-minimum-path-sum/NOTES.md

-##  this problem involves finding the path of the minimized sumin a given matrix, meaning the valid path of elements taken must sum to the smallest sum possible.
+## 🚀 Algorithm
 ​
-# This algorithm is used to find the minimum path sum from the top-left to the bottom-right corner of a grid by only moving down or right.
+## This algorithm is used to find the minimum path sum from the top-left to the bottom-right corner of a grid by only moving down or right.
 ​
-# 0. Traverse the grid backwards, starting from the last row and column and moving up.
+# 1. Traverse the grid backwards starting from the last row and last column.
+# 2. For each row in the grid,
+# - a.
+If the current element is not on the last column of the row, accumulate it with the element to its right, overwriting the current element.
+# -b.
+If the current element is not on the last row of the grid, accumulate it with the element directly below it, overwriting the current element.
+# c.
+If the current element is not on the last row or column of the grid, accumulate it with the minimum of the element directly below and the element to its right, overwriting the current element.
+# 3.Return the first element of the grid, which will have the minimum sum.
 ​
-# 1. For each element in the grid, accumulate the element's value with the minimum value of the element to the right and the element below it.
-​
-# 2. If the current element is in the last row and not in the last column, accumulate the element's value with the element to the right.
-​
-# 3. If the current element is in the last column and not in the last row, accumulate the element's value with the element below it.
-​
-# 4. The first element of the grid will have the minimum sum possible, so return that element's value.